 Li Shan, known as Pear Mountain, is a region in central Taiwan renowned for its elegant and flavorful high mountain oolong teas.

-Grown at an elevation of 1,800 meters, our 2022 spring tea has a higher oxidation compared to last year’s spring’s harvest.
-This complex tea offers a delightful floral aroma with notes of peachy sweetness and citrus blossoms..
+Grown at an elevation of 1,800 meters, our 2023 spring tea is smooth and offers a delightful floral aroma with notes of sweet peach and citrus blossoms.